GNV FLA

-GNV FLA is the seventh studio album by American rock band Less Than Jake, released on June 24, 2008 on their own label Sleep It Off Records.
+GNV FLA is the seventh studio album by American rock band Less Than Jake, released on June 24, 2008, on their own label Sleep It Off Records.
 Following the poor reception to their sixth studio album In with the Out Crowd (2006), the band started writing material for its follow-up less than a year later.
 They set up Sleep It Off Records after leaving Sire Records and recorded their next album in March and April 2008.
 It was produced by both Matt Allison and the band's co-lead vocalist and bassist Roger Lima.
 GNV FLA is a ska punk and pop-punk album that recalls the sound of the band's third studio album, Hello Rockview (1999).

-GNV FLA received generally favorable reviews from critics, many of whom praised the return to Less Than Jake's their earlier sound, while others complimented the songwriting.
+GNV FLA received generally favorable reviews from critics, many of whom praised the return to Less Than Jake's earlier sound, while others complimented the songwriting.
 The album peaked at number 61 on the Billboard 200 in the United States, after selling over 10,000 copies in its first week.
 "Does the Lion City Still Roar?" was released as the album's lead single; coinciding with this, the band went on a US tour with Goldfinger until August 2008.
 They toured Canada with Reel Big Fish and ended the year with an appearance at The Fest.
-In early 2009, they toured Australia as part of the Soundwave festival, and went on an US East Coast tour with the Expendables, leading to performances on the Warped Tour.
+In early 2009, they toured Australia as part of the Soundwave festival, and went on a US East Coast tour with the Expendables, leading to performances on the Warped Tour.